crustio/crust-wiki/docs/isolationNode.md

 ### 1.1 Node Responsibility

-The Isolation node is a full-featured node of Crust Network, which undertakes core functions such as block generation, storage, and file transfer on a device.
+The Isolation node is a full-featured node of Crust Network, which undertakes core functions such as block generation, storage, and file transfer, equivalent to that the Owner and Member nodes are on the same machine.
 Therefore, support for SGX is necessary.
 The Isolation node account is connected to chain through the session key and the report of storage information works with configuring backup files.

 ### 1.2 Hardware Spec